-If the home was maintained for the family member for less than a full year, the tax credit is allowed at the rate of \$8.33 per month per person.
+If you maintained the home for the family member for less than a full year, Idaho allows the tax credit at the rate of \$8.33 per month per person.
 You can claim this credit even if your gross income is less than the filing requirement.